urql-graphql/urql/docs/architecture.md

 If `urql` was a train it would take several stops to arrive at its terminus, our API.
 It starts with us defining queries or mutations.
 Any GraphQL request can be abstracted into their query documents and their variables.
-In `urql`, these GraphQL requests are treated as unique objects which are uniquely identified by the query document and variables (which is why a `key` is generated from the two).
+In `urql`, these GraphQL requests are treated as unique objects, which are uniquely identified by the query document and variables (which is why a `key` is generated from the two).
 This `key` is a hash number of the query document and variables and uniquely identifies our [`GraphQLRequest`](./api/core.md#graphqlrequest).